Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Fairness Metrics

 The most popular metric of this type is \textit{Equality of Opportunity} (used 90 times), followed by \textit{Equalized odds} (used 52 times).
 While \textit{Equality of Opportunity} is satisfied when populations groups have equal TPR, \textit{Equalized odds} is satisfied if population groups have equal TPR and FPR.
+An average score of TPR and FPR is provided by the \textit{Average Odds Difference}.
+The formal definition of these metrics is shown below:

-In addition to evaluating fairness in according to the confusion matrix (FPR - 38 times, TNR - 8 times), the accuracy rate, difference in accuracy for both groups, has been used 29 times.
-Moreover, conditional TNR and TPR have been evaluated~\cite{salazar2021automated,salimi2019interventional}.
+In addition to evaluating fairness in according to the confusion matrix (FPR - 38 times, TNR - 8 times), the accuracy rate (i.e., difference in accuracy for both groups) has been used 29 times.
+Moreover, conditional TNR and TPR have been evaluated~\citep{salazar2021automated,salimi2019interventional} and one can compare populations groups with regards to performance metrics, such as precision, recall, F1 and Area Under Curve.